 Running a medical practice involves storing and maintaining sensitive data — and keeping that data secure is paramount to the success of your practice.
 Unfortunately, cyber crime is a reality that impacts many businesses, including the medical industry.
 That’s why good cyber security practices are integral, and that starts with your desktop software security.

 Here, we’ll look at the fundamentals of why desktop software security is so important and how you can ensure your data is protected, no matter what happens.

 Why desktop software security is so important

-Desktop software security is one of the most important lines of defense against any unauthorised access of your data.
+Desktop software security is one of the most important lines of defence against any unauthorised access of your data.

 A secure desktop ensures that personal information, records and practice information cannot be accessed by people outside your team.

 How to keep your desktop software secure

 There are three key steps that practices can take to keep their desktop software secure.